medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Overview

-CHT Sync copies data from CouchDB to a relational database; it inititally stores the document data from CouchDB in a jsonb column in a single table.
-This is not possible to query for analytics, so it uses DBT to take the document data and convert it to a relational database format.
+[CHT Sync]({{< relref "core/overview/cht-sync" >}}) copies data from CouchDB to a relational database.
+It initially stores the document data from CouchDB in a `jsonb` column in a single table.
+This is not possible to query for analytics, so it uses [DBT](https://www.getdbt.com/) to convert the document data to a relational database format.

-The CHT Pipeline repository defines a DBT project, which contains model files for the data schema described [here]({{< ref "core/overview/db-schema" >}}).
+[CHT Pipeline](https://github.com/medic/cht-pipeline) defines a DBT project, which contains model files for the data schema described [in the Database schema conventions]({{< ref "core/overview/db-schema" >}}).
-Forms may be specific to each CHT application; to analyze data from form responses to these custom forms, additional models will need to be developed.
+Forms may be specific to each CHT application; additional models will need to be developed to analyze data from responses to these custom forms.
-One additional model will be needed for each form, and for any aggreagations, dashboards, or reuseable views which use those form responses as input.
+One additional model will be needed for each form, and for any aggregations, dashboards, or reusable views that use those form responses as input.
 If using the [configurable contact hierarchy]({{< ref "apps/reference/app-settings/hierarchy#app_settingsjson-contact_types" >}}), it may also be useful to add models for other contact types.

 ## Setup

-CHT Sync uses a [DBT package](https://docs.getdbt.com/docs/build/packages) to run models, which is configured by providing a URL to a github repository.
+CHT Sync runs models using a [DBT package](https://docs.getdbt.com/docs/build/packages), which is configured by providing a URL to a GitHub repository.
-If it is necessary for application specific models to be private, the [cht-pipeline repository](https://github.com/medic/cht-pipeline/) can be forked into a private repository.
+If application-specific models need to be private, the [cht-pipeline repository](https://github.com/medic/cht-pipeline/) can be forked into a private repository.
-If they can be public, a branch of the public repository can be created.
+A branch of the public repository can be created if the models can be public.

-The url is set in the `CHT_PIPELINE_BRANCH_URL` environment variable, either in .env if using docker compose, or in values.yaml if useing kubernetes.
+The URL of the branch is set in the `CHT_PIPELINE_BRANCH_URL` [environment variable]({{< relref "apps/guides/data/analytics/environment-variables" >}}), either in ´.env´ if using ´docker-compose´, or in ´values.yaml´ if using Kubernetes.

-When models are changed, CHT Sync needs to be restarted for the change to take effect; when it restarts, it automatically downloads the latest version of cht pipeline and applies than changes; for models materialized as views, they are are updated instantly, for models materialized as incmrenetal tables, the table is dropped and will be unavailable until it is rebuilt from scratch.
+When models are changed, CHT Sync needs to be restarted for the change to take effect.
+When it restarts, it automatically downloads the latest version of CHT Pipeline and applies the changes.
+For models materialized as views, they are updated instantly.
+For models materialized as incremental tables, the table is dropped and will be unavailable until it is rebuilt from scratch.

 ## Base Models

 The base models define the data which is common to all CHT applications.
-All tables contain a uuid which is the primary key for the table; it is also the `_id` from the source couchdb document.
+All tables contain a `uuid` which is the primary key for the table; it is also the `_id` from the source CouchDB document.

 {{< figure src="cht-pipeline-er.png" link="cht-pipeline-er.png" class=" center col-16 col-lg-12" >}}

 ### `couchdb`
-All documents are stored in the couchdb db table; downstream models move fields from the document into fields and index them.
+All documents are stored in the `couchdb` table; downstream models move fields from the document into fields and index them.
-It is possible to get any field from a couchdb document using this table; it is recommended for performance reasons to instead use the columns from downstream models.
+This table can be used to get any field from a CouchDB document; however, it is recommended that the columns from downstream models be used instead for performance reasons.
 |Field|Description|
 |--|--|
 |`uuid`|CouchDB's unique identifier of the record|